Enrique Anarte Lazo

 Thomson Reuters Foundation

-Enrique Anarte is a Spanish multimedia journalist based in Berlin, Germany.
+Enrique Anarte is the Multimedia LGBTQ+ Correspondent at Context.
+He is based in Berlin, Germany.
 Before joining the Thomson Reuters Foundation as its first TikTok Lead, Anarte reported for DW, Reuters, NBC, EFE and other Spanish media outlets.
 He has covered politics and human rights topics from over ten countries and currently focuses on LGBTQ+ stories in multiple formats for Openly, TRF’s queer news vertical.
 He recently became an ambassador for the U.S.-based Poynter Institute’s MediaWise initiative to foster media literacy and tackle misinformation.

 April 17, 2025